-The 'lazy' plagiarist is generally an academically weak and otherwise undermotivated student, the type who would happily take the work of someone else in its entirety, do little more than to change the name on the paper and claim it for their own.
-This type of student may use the 'cheat sites' or simply steal the work of others - maybe that belonging to a student who studied the subject in a previous year.
+The 'lazy' plagiarist is generally an academically weak and otherwise under-motivated student, the type who would happily take the work of someone else in its entirety, do little more than to change the name on the paper and claim it for their own.
+This type of student may use the 'cheat sites', simply steal the work of others - maybe that belonging to a student who studied the subject in a previous year at a different institution or copy what a generative AI engine produces when replying to the assessment question.
 For this type of plagiarist, if a ready-made answer to a question cannot be found electronically, it simply cannot be worth having.
 The development of an educated opinion, a lively inquiring mind, a creative impulse: these things are not worthy of consideration.
 As a student's e-mail signature once read: 'Clay's Conclusion: Creativity is great, but plagiarism is faster'.

 For those student plagiarists who elect not to procure work from their colleagues or consume the services of the online paper mills, there is still an abundance of other point-and-click plagiarism opportunities.
 Plain, old-fashioned laziness is certainly a factor, but internet-inspired indolence has given rise to a more refined form of sloth.
-The 'cunning' plagiarist is more sophisticated than the lazy plagiarist and takes full advantage of these abundant opportunities: they are quite clear about what plagiarism is, but work hard to avoid detection.
+The 'cunning' plagiarist is more sophisticated than the lazy plagiarist and takes full advantage of these abundant opportunities: they are quite clear about what plagiarism is but works hard to avoid detection.
 Content is cut-and-paste from a variety of sources on the Web (and possibly from other students' papers), with a view to manufacturing an answer.
 They may also attempt to cover their tracks through the provision of incomplete or inaccurate bibliographic details in their list of references, which make it more difficult to track their misdemeanours (Renard, 1999).

-The most sophisticated lazy plagiarist is well versed on the existing plagiarism detection tools (see section 2.3 below) and knows how to avoid detection by, for example, changing every 7th word of the original text so that the automated plagiarism detection software does not pick up the offense[ii].
+The most sophisticated lazy plagiarist is well versed on the existing plagiarism detection tools (see section 2.3 below) and knows how to avoid detection by, for example, changing every 7th word of the original text so that the automated plagiarism detection software does not pick up the offense.[2]
+When using generative AI, the lazy plagiarist might make some minor changes to the text, including the removal of fake references (see section 4).

 The 'accidental' plagiarist, by contrast, is not in the least bit devious.
-Their transgressions arise typically as a consequence of inexperience, poor study skills, local academic norms or some combination thereof.
+Their transgressions arise typically because of inexperience, poor study skills, local academic norms or some combination thereof.
 Such students typically insert slabs of unattributed text in their essays and, when challenged, will be either embarrassed by their sloppy referencing or genuinely surprised that they have been challenged at all, claiming ignorance of the system.